bparanj/crystal/electronics/design/energy.md

 Some energy is lost as heat due to several factors:

-a) Internal Resistance: Every battery has some internal resistance.
+Internal Resistance: Every battery has some internal resistance.
 As current flows through this resistance, some energy is converted to heat.
 This is described by the equation P = I²R, where P is power (heat), I is current, and R is resistance.

-b) Chemical Reactions: The electrochemical reactions themselves aren't perfectly efficient and can generate heat.
+Chemical Reactions: The electrochemical reactions themselves aren't perfectly efficient and can generate heat.

-c) Ion Movement: As ions move through the electrolyte in the battery, they encounter resistance, which generates heat.
+Ion Movement: As ions move through the electrolyte in the battery, they encounter resistance, which generates heat.

 4. Consequences of Heat Generation: